pitriche/rtv1/README.txt

 There is no order to follow, however only one camera is allowed, so adding multiple camera lines will overwrite previous ones so only the last one will actually count.

+If the file has no readeable content, the program will start anyway, displaying nothing as it should.